herry13/nuri/README.md

 Controlling Nuri clients from master node
 -----------------------------------------
-1. Create main specification file (main.sfp):
+1. Create main specification file (main.sfp).
+This file is configuration specification to be deployed onto managed nodes:

 - Put the list of your clients in *system* block.
 For example, if your clients' hostname and address are:
 	- hpvm11, hpvm11.diy.inf.ed.ac.uk